 The Vanguard Fiduciary Trust Company is the Trustee of the Plan ("Vanguard" or the "Trustee") and has custody of the assets.
 The Administrative Committee, whose appointment is overseen by the Company's Board of Directors, is responsible for the administration of the Plan; the Administrative Committee oversees the Trustee in carrying out the day-to-day activities of the administration.
-The Investment Committee, whose appointment is also overseen by the Company's Board of Directors, oversees the Plan's investment options and management of Plan assets.
+The Investment Committee, whose appointment is also overseen by the Company's Board of Directors, is responsible and management of Plan assets.